danielriveroc/DoMEv1/README.md

 dome(inputs, targets;
 );

 where inputs is a NxP matrix of real numbers, and targets is a N-length vector or real numbers.
 Inputs and targets can have Float32 or Float64 values; however, since many constants are generated during the run of the algorithm, it is recommended to use Float64 to have the highest precision.
-Also, both inputs and targets must have the same type (Float32 or Float64)
+Also, the elements of both inputs and targets must have the same type (Float32 or Float64)

 The rest of the parameters are optional.
 You may see that the source code allows the definition of a validation set.
 However, it was not used in the experiments of the paper and thus this part of the code may have errors.